MARTIMM/martimm.github.io/content-docs/api2/index.md

 There are more types describing simpler structures.
 These are `constant`, `enumeration`, `bitfield` and `function`.
 Those are all saved in modules with lowercase names and prefixed with a `T-`.
 An example module is **Gnome::Gtk4::T-enums**.

-### The instanciation of objects
+### The instantiation of objects

-In the `:api<1>` version, the instanciation was always done using the `.new()` methods.
+In the `:api<1>` version, the instantiation was always done using the `.new()` methods.
 To cope with all arguments to the native functions, the `.new()` methods had to implement several kinds of named arguments to handle that.
 So, that is changed in this `:api<2>` version.
 All of the routines are named after the Gnome native functions and a few are named differently because of clashes with Raku new() method.

 First a small explanation of how any function name is translated into the raku method name.
 In the Gtk set of modules, a function name, for example in the **GtkBox** class, `gtk_box_append()` to append an object in the box.
 The translation is to remove the gtk and class name.
 Then change remaining underscores in dashes.
 So the `gtk_box_append()` function is defined as `append()` method.